johbenrivcar/setedious/README.md

         let sql = " SELECT CASE WHEN age>=18 THEN 'ADULTS' ELSE 'KIDS' END setName, * FROM tAllPeople; "

-* The *setName* column is removed from the dataset before it is returned to the callback function.
+* The *setName* column is removed from all rows in the dataset before it is returned to the callback function.

 * Any field in the database that has a name ending with the string *_json* is parsed to an object using *JSON.parse()* before being returned in the dataset, and the *_json* suffix is removed from the column name.
 The original JSON text is also included.

 ### connection options